ssaha1234/AD_Offline_Analysis/README.md

 # AD_Offline_Analysis
-Data analysis for Anomaly Detection Trigger on ATLAS
+Data analysis for Anomaly Detection Trigger on ATLAS.
+Data from AD Trigger, analysed using Distance decorrelation tenchnique (https://arxiv.org/abs/2001.05310, https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.055006).
+DisCo is applied to decorrelate the HLT and Offline Autoencoders.
+ABCD method used to perform background estimation, where ABCD regions are defined by events passing/failing the HLT and Offline AE.